occam-ra/occam/doc/occam-structure.md

 ## Most Needed Updates

 ### Python Layer
 This is in many ways the most important place to focus in the coming weeks and months.
-The interface between Python/C++, the functionality exposed to the python layer, and the improvements needed to make OCCAM a modern python package that makes RA functionality easy for any Python user to access in a modular and expressive way, are at the center of a new approach to developing OCCAM.
+The interface between Python/C++, the functionality exposed to the python layer, and the improvements needed to make OCCAM a modern python package that makes RA functionality easy for any Python user to access in a modular and expressive way, are a primary priority in an updated approach to developing OCCAM.

 ### Output
 Example of output generated directly in C++: [OCCAM output in c++](https://www.guydcutting.com/images/occam-cpp-output.png)